Symitar job file commands

 The ERROR_LEVEL directive is only available from SMA Technologies.
 Symitar does not support the ERROR_LEVEL directive.

-An error level is the set of return codes that will cause SMA Technologies to stop processing the current Symitar Batch Jobfile (nested or not).
-The error level directive is inserted into a comment of a Symitar Batch Job.
-It has the following form:
+An error level is the set of return codes that causes RSJ to stop processing the current Symitar batch job file (nested or not).
+Insert the error level directive as a comment in a Symitar batch job file.

 ;skip checking for error code 9